Is Captain Jim's Lighthouse Real? Discover L.M. Montgomery's Lighthouse of Dreams

 When L. M. Montgomery published Anne's House of Dreams in 1917, she was far from home.

-When she wrote this entry in her journal on June 1, 1909, she had no way of knowing she'd be leaving her home and Prince Edward Island within two years:
+When she wrote this entry in her journal on June 1, 1909, she had no way of knowing she'd leave her home and Prince Edward Island within two years:

 "The good hour came as I was walking home alone.
 Before me arched the afterlife of a glorious sea-sunset.
 The tall slender firs along the moist red road came out against it in a grace and beauty that made me ache for joy,..